ISG-Siegen/AutoML_for_Recommender_Systems/docker_env/README.md

 Linux:
 `docker-compose build && docker image prune -f`

+## Run Benchmarks

+Run `container_env_mgmt.py` using a Python environment with the required packages (see mgmt_requirements.txt and below)

+Windows: make sure Docker Desktop (or the docker daemon is running)

+Linux: make sure the docker daemon is running and usee sudo

 ## Run by Hand

 Start Container + Code by entering the following command.
 This command is essentially what `container_env_mgmt.py` is